Api

 }

-/** Fee rate for EVM transactions */
+/** Fee rate (per gas/weight unit) */

 interface FeeRate {

-maxFeePerUnit?: U256String // Max total fee
+maxFeePerUnit: U256String // Max fee per gas/weight unit

 }